timqian/blog/posts/one-year-indie-hacker.md

 ### Building APPs is becoming more and more easy

-nodejs, react, react-native, electron, flutter, bootstrap, tailwindcss… tools to help building APPs occurs rapidly.
+nodejs, react, react-native, electron, flutter, bootstrap, tailwindcss… tools to help building APPs occur rapidly.
 Although some developer is complaining about too many things to learn and too many choices to choose.
 But it is important to note that these new tools are built to facilitate software engineering.
-You may already noticed, there are lots of young people, even in primary school, got their own personal website and side projects.
+You may have already noticed, there are lots of young people, even in primary school, got their own personal website and side projects.
 This is hard to imagine 10 years ago.

 ### Building successful APPs is becoming more and more hard

-As building APP becoming more and more easy.
-Hundreds of APPs is shipped every day.
+Building APP becoming easier and easier.
+Hundreds of APPs are shipped every day.
 But the population on this globe is limited, so as their attention.
 It is predestined that most APPs get no tractions.

 So, if you are not good enough on any aspect of luck/programming/creativity/patience/design, It might be hard to earn a living as an indie hacker.